apacheignite/documentation/clustering/ssltls.md

   "title": "Securing Connection between Nodes"
 }
 [/block]
-Ignite allows you to use SSL socket communication to provide a secure connection among all Ignite nodes.To use it, you need to set `Factory<SSLContext>` and configure the SSL section in the Ignite configuration.
+Ignite allows you to use SSL socket communication to provide a secure connection among all Ignite nodes.
+To use it, you need to set `Factory<SSLContext>` and configure the SSL section in the Ignite configuration.
 Ignite provides a default SSL context factory, `org.apache.ignite.ssl.SslContextFactory`, which uses configured keystore to initialize SSL context.
 [block:code]
 {
   "codes": [